TvOSScribble, building Scribble for tvOS

 It is sometimes quite hard to find intuitive gestures for very common actions.
 One of those actions is definitely the one to zap among channels.

-There is basically no way to zap using a numpad, P+ or P- buttons, which are present in any other Tv platform, but not in Apple Tv.
+There is basically no way to zap using a P+ or P- buttons, or a numpad, which are present in any other Tv platform, but not in Apple Tv.

 Creating a Scribble for AppleTv

 This was a crazy idea that I had a long time ago while speaking about the problems of Siri Remote with a colleague.

 Would it not be great to have a scribble gesture recognizer as a replacement for the traditional numpad?
 Something similar to what we have already in the Apple Watch…

 In the next days, after our conversation, I made some attempts to create a very simple prototype of this concept, failing miserably in each of them.